mahdi0shamlou/Neural_Networks_From_Scratch/README.md

 >[!note]
 >How to finde diff of error_function ? every activation function has a uniqe diff base on wight and you should replace that diff in diff of error_function

+>[!WARNING]
+>if you want use this singel perceptron for liner regression you need to normaize you input and your output befor give to the nerun

 ### Perceptron_binary_classifire.py
 This file is a single perceptron that learns and optimizes.
 This perceptron is used for classification.